PiggyAwesome/useless/README.md

-Yo mamma so fat she was diagnosed with flesh eating bacteria and the doctor gave her 87 years to live
+Yo mamma is so fat when she tried to go to McDonalds she tripped over Wendys and landed on Burger King